nichdel/OSplit/README.md

     PartOne,PartTwo,PartThree

-Some special symbols work, but as of right now spaces do not.
+I'm unsure of how many special symbols work, but spaces do.

 Currently, OSplitTE uses crtl+0 as the only hotkey.
 When first pressed, it starts the timer.
 Every press after that records a segment.
 After the last segment is recorded, the final press will print the segment times (in nanoseconds) and the program will close.
 The .csv created will record times in nanoseconds from the time the timer started.
 PB and BS are reported when running with an existing splitfile, in seconds per segment.